Research

 Working Papers

-Coercive Assimilation Policy and Ethnic Identification Across Generations: Evidence from American Indian Boarding Schools (Paper)
+Coercive Assimilation Policy Across Generations: Evidence from American Indian Boarding Schools (Paper)

 Abstract Culture and identity have fundamental economic, social, and political implications.
 Throughout history, governments, colonial powers, and other state actors have sought to reshape these characteristics through assimilation policies and indoctrination efforts, often targeting ethnic minorities.
 In this paper, I show that coercive assimilation policy can cause substantial cultural change among ethnic minorities, but that these effects do not necessarily persist into later generations, and may even reverse.
 I focus on a historical policy in the United States under which authorities removed Native American children to distant boarding schools.
 I exploit the staggered recruitment patterns of schools and variation in cohort exposure to facilitate causal identification.
 I show that exposure to boarding schools offered few economic benefits, but did lead to substantial cultural and social assimilation.
 Treated cohorts were more likely to speak English, more likely to give their children western names, and more likely to be perceived as `White’ in their communities.
-However, I find that these effects reversed in the next generation.
-I show that stronger ethnic identification, associated with exposure to boarding schools and transmitted across generations, is a plausible channel for these effects.
-Ultimately, the schools seem to have strengthened the identities they sought to erase.
+However, I find that the next generation tended to be less socially and economically integrated.
+I show that tribe- and family-level characteristics affected the trajectory of intergenerational outcomes, which, in line with the historical literature, points to resistance to the schools on the part of Native American individuals and communities.

 Work in Progress

-Can Property Rights Foster Individualism? (with Carla Srebot)
+Can Property Rights Foster Individualism? (with Sara Benetti and Carla Srebot)